conradakunga/Blog/_posts/2020-05-25-goodbye-wordpress.md

 7. WordPress gave me a lot of problems when it came to formatting source code.
 Jekykll handles that brilliantly
 8. A Jekyll site is **FAST**
 9. I always have my content with me
+10. It is very easy to correct and update posts

 Here's to the future.